 Program Details

-- Practice using innovative and evidence-based interventions within the role of the entry-level Occupational Therapy Assistant.
+1. Practice using innovative and evidence-based interventions within the role of the entry-level Occupational Therapy Assistant.

-- Demonstrate professional attributes, ethical standards, and values of the profession.
+2. Demonstrate professional attributes, ethical standards, and values of the profession.

-- Deliver competent services/outcomes by using reflection, strengths, client centered and occupation based interventions, and critical and creative thinking.
+3. Deliver competent services/outcomes by using reflection, strengths, client centered and occupation based interventions, and critical and creative thinking.

-- Collaborate inter/intra professionally.
+4. Collaborate inter/intra professionally.

-- Work with people from diverse backgrounds in a variety of practice settings serving the community.
+5. Work with people from diverse backgrounds in a variety of practice settings serving the community.

-Young or old, we all have a job to do–the job of living.
-Learning, growing, playing, working, managing our homes, and caring for our families and ourselves are among the “occupations” of life.
+Young or old, we all have a job to do – the job of living.
+Learning, growing, playing, working, managing our homes, and caring for our families and ourselves are among the occupations of life.

 Sometimes physical, emotional, or other challenges prevent people from participating fully in the job of living.
 Stroke, injury, depression, and developmental disabilities, for example, can make it difficult for people to do everyday tasks or be as active and as independent as they’d like.
+Occupational therapy – a vibrant, growing profession – makes it possible for people to regain independence and to enjoy life to its fullest.
+By choosing a career in occupational therapy, you will make a difference.
+You will improve the lives of children, young people, and adults alike.
+Occupational therapy assistants work with the supervision of registered occupational therapists to provide hands-on services to children and adults who are learning new ways to succeed in the occupations of life.

-Occupational therapy assistants work with the supervision of registered occupational therapists to provide hands-on services to children and adults who are learning new ways to succeed in the occupations of life or maintain their current healthy lifestyle.
 Students today can look forward to dynamic careers working in varied settings with people of all ages.
-Many practitioners help children thrive in the “occupations” of childhood – learning, playing, and growing.
+Many practitioners help children thrive in the “occupations” of childhood learning, playing, and growing.
 Some work in schools with students who have learning disabilities or behavioral problems.
-Others work with children who have physical or cognitive problems in outpatient clinics.
+Others work with children who have cerebral palsy, Down Syndrome, and other disabilities.

 Wage information is available from the Minnesota Department of Education and the Minnesota Department of Employment and Economic Development.